BGDlab/Locutus/README.md

    * related local doc [the README for dicom-anon](./docs/README_dicom-anon.md)

+<A NAME="contact"></A>
+## Contact Us

-### From the Brain-Gene Development Lab, the Translational Research Informatics Group, the Department of Biomedical Health Informatics, and all of the Children's Hospital of Philadelphia Research Institute, we would like to sincerely wish you a most productive time with Locutus, to help find breakthroughs for people everywhere.
+#### From the Brain-Gene Development Lab, the Translational Research Informatics Group, the Department of Biomedical Health Informatics, and all of the Children's Hospital of Philadelphia Research Institute, we would like to sincerely wish you a most productive time with Locutus.

+Again, should you be interested in helping generalize and enhance Locutus to make it more plug-and-playable outside of our internal CHOP infrastructure, or just have some questions or feedback, please reach out to us, at:
+* DL-locutus-support@chop.edu

+Thank you!